-Children's of Alabama's (Children's) Board of Trustees and Senior Management entrusts the Compliance Officer and the Compliance and Internal Audit Department to conduct ongoing reviews of Children's operations; monitor compliance with regulatory requirements, JCAHO Standards, internal policies; and evaluate the efficiency and effectiveness of controls and accuracy of financial records.
+Children's of Alabama's (Children's) Board of Trustees and Senior Management entrusts the Compliance Officer and the Compliance and Internal Audit Department to conduct ongoing reviews of Children's operations, monitor compliance with regulatory requirements, JCAHO Standards, internal policies, and to evaluate the efficiency and effectiveness of controls and accuracy of financial records.
 The department serves as an independent consulting, monitoring, and auditing function within Children's as a service to management and staff in fulfilling the organization's compliance and ethical responsibilities.

 What Authority Does the Department Have?

 The Compliance and Internal Audit department is authorized for full access to all records, properties, systems, and personnel necessary to perform audits and review activities effectively.
 The department is responsible for treating sensitive information in a confidential manner.
 Auditors are expected to be courteous and professional.
 All personnel are expected to provide all possible assistance to facilitate the review.

 Why Am I Being Audited?